andrewlback/Public_CADS-Impactful-Papers/index.md

 dataframe_occurances.to_csv('Keywords.csv')
 ```

-# 6. Combined the data from the keywords, the number of figures and tables, and the Web of Science data
+# 6. Combined the data from the keywords, the number of figures and tables, and the Web of Science data <a name="combine"></a>

 The last step in creating the data set is to combine all of the data into a csv file.
 The code for this is called TotalCombinedData.py and is shown below.